10 Jan 2018

 Accounting Industry in Hong Kong

-- Hong Kong’s exports of accounting, auditing, book-keeping and tax consulting services amounted to US$195 million in 2014, up marginally from the 2012 levels.
+- Hong Kong’s exports of accounting, auditing, book-keeping and tax consulting services amounted to US$207 million in 2015, up 6.2% from 2014.

 Range of Services

-Major services provided by certified public accounting (CPA) firms are statutory audit services, tax advisory, company listing, corporate finance, company secretarial, liquidation and due diligence services.
+Major services provided by certified public accounting (CPA) firms include statutory audit services, tax advisory, company listing, corporate finance, company secretarial, liquidation and due diligence services.
 Although statutory audit work is still a major source of income for the accounting profession, CPA firms also provide a full range of business advisory services to their clients such as financial planning, corporate management and internal audit.

 Non-CPA firms offer services like bookkeeping, general accounting services, year-end financial reporting, tax filing and company secretarial work.

-- England and Wales;
+- England and WalesIreland

-- New Zealand;
+- New Zealand

-- South Africa;
+- South Africa

-- National Association of State Boards of Accountancy/American Institute of Certified Public Accountants International Qualifications Appraisal Board of the U.S., Association of Chartered Certified Accountants, CPA Australia and Association of International Accountants, for access to membership in their institutes and practising rights in their countries.
+- National Association of State Boards of Accountancy/American Institute of Certified Public Accountants International Qualifications Appraisal Board of the US, Association of Chartered Certified Accountants, CPA Australia and Association of International Accountants, for access to membership in their institutes and practising rights in their countries

 The clients requiring accounting services on the mainland can be broadly divided into four types, namely multinational corporations, Hong Kong companies which have invested or intend to invest on the mainland, Hong Kong-listed mainland enterprises and mainland enterprises expanding overseas.